Aphasia is a communication disorder.

 - lack of confidence

-Damage to the right side of the brain may alter a person’s ability to express emotions, which can be misinterpreted as depression.
+Damage to the right side of the brain may alter a person’s ability to express emotions, which can be misinterpreted as low mood or depression.

 Recovery from communication impairment will be different for everyone.
 It can take time to rebuild confidence in socialising and how to make the most of your language skills.

-help younger Stroke Survivors reclaim their lives through active peer support and independent recovery.
+We help younger stroke survivors and their families to reclaim their lives through active peer support

 The Stroke Association have some useful information on aphasia